ChenChengKuan/academic-kickstart/content/post/neurips18_note.md

 #### Content preserving text generation with attribute controls
 Authors: Lajanugen Logeswaran, Honglak Lee, Samy Bengio<br>
-**Summary and thoughts:** The technique: Back-Translation has got hotter and hotter since it got success in unsupervised machine translation.
+**Summary and thoughts:** The technique: Back-Translation has got hotter and hotter since it got success in unsupervised machine translation and won them best paper award in EMNLP2018.
 This paper applied this technique to create a model that can control multiple attributes of generated text (and the combination of them) at the same time.
 This work is the first model that can do this.
 Quick follow-up work in ICLR2019: Multiple-Attribute Text Rewriting from MILA is also based on this techniques and get stronger performance, which confirms me to put back-translation to my toolbox of attribute control of discrete data.<br>

 One interesting fact: The conclusion of this paper and the one from MILA is somehow contradicted lol.